devpishaili/github-repo-fetch/README.md

  - Using the fetch API
  - Typescript

- ## Seting up:
+ ## Setting up:

  I should make a long post about this.
-Check out the blog @ (devpishaili.hashnode.dev)[https://devpishaili.hashnode.dev]
+Check out the blog @ [https://devpishaili.hashnode.dev](devpishaili.hashnode.dev)